transcend-io/vz-cli/README.md

 ## Installation

+### Step 1) Install NPM, Node, and Yarn

 This package is distributed through npm and github package registries and assumes an installation of [npm and node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+You will also want to install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).

+### Step 2) Install @transcend-io/vz-cli and @transcend-io/cli

 If your codebase is typescript or javascript based, you can add this package as a dev dependency: